 Brain tumour researcher receives Young Investigator Award

-The award, which recognises an early-career researcher who has made an outstanding contribution to the field of neuro-oncology in the UK, has been given to John Apps for his work on craniopharyngioma.
+The award, which recognises an early-career researcher who has made an outstanding contribution to the field of neuro-oncology in the UK, has been given to Tim Ritzmann for his work on ependymoma.

-As well as receiving this prestigious honour, John receives an award of £2,000 to attend one (or more) other neuro-oncology conferences.
+As well as receiving this prestigious honour, Tim receives an award of £2,000 to attend one (or more) neuro-oncology conferences.

 If you found this story interesting or helpful, sign up to our weekly e-news and keep up to date with all the latest from Brain Tumour Research.